Alexander-a-a/Alexander-a-a/README.md

-- 👋 Hi, I’m @Alex
+- 👋 Hi, I’m Alex
 - 👀 I’m interested in Backend and Frontend
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently studying Backend in Noroff
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like cats